YoungjaeKimDeveloper/neko/README.md

 - View comment, like, and post notifications
 - Auto-fetch and clear read notifications
-- Can find user and post info
+- Can find user and post information

 ### Profile